8-minute read

 Objective: Generate asset-level risk scores and rankings for targeted mitigation

 Using the risk definitions, drivers, and scenarios from Phase 1, we develop wildfire risk models that use high-quality data to reliably forecast wildfire risk.
+Advanced modeling integrates weather forecasts to provide situational awareness of wildfire risks, enabling utilities to anticipate and respond to potential threats more effectively.
 The predictions from these risk models can be applied to a variety of use cases and often use similar data and business logic.

 Utilities that are projecting wildfire risk decades into the future may choose to develop a model that simulates climate changes and considers grid investments and construction projects, with the goal of incorporating insights into strategic planning.
 Utilities that are currently experiencing heightened wildfire risk conditions or that expect conditions to arise soon may focus on building models that can support emergency response or inform public safety power shutoffs.